mgreiler/se-unlocked/README.md

 ## How to contribute
 Transcripts can be improved either while you listen to the epsiodes, or even just be reading through the text and correcting issues that way.
 Please remove spelling, grammar and other mistakes that you see.
-**Before starting** to work on an epsiode, please **leave a comment on the issue** indicating that you are going to work on the transcript.
+**Before starting** to work on an epsiode, please **leave a comment on the issue** indicating that you are going to work on the transcript, to avoid conflicts and duplication of work.

 ## Hacktoberfest
 The issues count towards the #Hacktoberfest.